Tower Gaps in Multicolour Ramsey Numbers: Introduction

-The following result connects the problem of avoiding monochromatic balanced hedgehogs to that of avoiding cliques that span few colours.
+The second main element of our proof connects the problem of avoiding monochromatic balanced hedgehogs to that of avoiding cliques that span few colours.
 It is a straightforward adaptation of ideas from Conlon, Fox, and R\"odl~\cite{CFR}.

-\begin{lemma} Given $k,q,t \in \N$, let $p={2k+1 \choose k+1} $ and $q' = {q \choose p}$.
+\begin{lemma} Given $k,q,t \in \N$, let $p={2k+1 \choose k+1}$ and $q' = {q \choose p}$.
 Then

 \end{lemma}